Cloudslab/iQuantum/README.md

 ## Installation and Examples
 The downloaded package contains all the source code and examples for iQuantum.
-Several examples that demonstrate the use of iQuantum can be found in the `org.iquantum.examples` package, located in `/modules/iquantum-examples` folder. iQuantum API documentation can be found at https://cloudslab.github.io/iQuantum/.
+Several examples that demonstrate the use of iQuantum can be found in the `org.iquantum.examples` package, located in `/modules/iquantum-examples` folder.
-Please note that iQuantum is still under development for adding advanced features and the API documentation is not fully complete yet.
 More details will be updated soon.

 ## Contributing